-If you've ever spent an hour-long video conference hunched over a laptop, squinting at a 13-inch screen while your webcam captures your forehead and ceiling fan, you already know why people are switching to a TV.
+If you've ever spent an hour-long video call hunched over a laptop, squinting at a 13-inch screen while your webcam captures your forehead and ceiling fan, you already know why people switch to a TV.
 A 65-inch display with a dedicated camera and soundbar turns video calls from something you tolerate into something that actually works.

-This guide covers how to video conference on a TV — the hardware you need, the connection methods, and the setup that gets you one-click meeting joins.
-Whether it's a small NYC office, a home office in a Brooklyn brownstone, or a conference room in midtown, the approach is the same.
+This guide covers how to video conference on a TV — the hardware, the connection methods, and the setup that gets you one-click meeting joins.
+Whether it's a small NYC office, a home office in a Brooklyn brownstone, or a midtown conference room, the approach is the same.

 The difference isn't subtle.
 Here's what changes when you move video conferencing to a TV.